shivamchawla29june/cesium-project/README.md

 1. Clone this repository onto your local machine.
 2. Install the necessary dependencies such as axios,
-3. Set up a Firebase project and create a Firebase Realtime Database.
-4. Update the Firebase configuration in the `src/firebase.js` file with your own Firebase project details.
-5. Start the development server by running `npm start` in your terminal.
+3. Start the development server by running `npm start` in your terminal.

 ## Application